School Health Services

 Health Room

 Any student who becomes ill at school should request a pass from a teacher before reporting to the school nurse.
 If an extreme emergency exists, however, the student should report directly to the nurse.
 The nurse will contact a parent if the student needs to leave school.
-If parents are unavailable and the illness or injury is such that immediate care is required, the school will arrange for the student to be taken to the doctor or to a hospital for treatment.
+If parents are unavailable and the illness or injury is such that immediate care is required, the school will arrange for the student to be taken to a hospital for treatment.
 This action will not obligate the personnel of the school to assume financial responsibility for treatment.
-Optional student accident insurance is made available at the beginning of each year.

-Under NO circumstances may an ill student remain in the restroom.
+Under NO circumstances may an ill student remain at school in lieu of the parent/guardian picking them up.

 Immunization Requirements